rodrigoalvesvieira/old-blog/_posts/2012-01-19-getting-started-with-clojure.md

 REPL
 ----

 Clojure comes with a read/eval/print loop tool called <span class="small_code">clj</span> that lets you evaluate code instantly.
-Unfortunately, the _REPL_ doesn't come with some handy features like historic and tab completion by default, but you can add these via "IClojure (IClojure project on GitHub)":https://github.com/cosmin/IClojure.
+Unfortunately, the _REPL_ doesn't come with some handy features like historic and tab completion by default, but you can add these via [IClojure].

 I couldn't resist the idea of aliasing the _REPL_ as _clojure_ to call it via the command-line, so here's what I did: